Teriyaki229/noteObject-basic/README.md

 ## Components

-The project follows the MCS (Model-Controller-Service) architecture, which separates the application into four main components:
+The project follows the MCS (Model-Controller-Service) architecture, which separates the application into three main components:

 - **MCS Architecture**:
   - `Model`: Responsible for managing the data and the business logic.
 In this project, the `Note` model represents the structure of a note.